If you want to translate your website into different languages, you need to use a WordPress multilingual plugin like

 Select a Theme for Your Multilingual WordPress Website

 For this tutorial, we are going to use the Total theme on WordPress.
-Total is a responsive and a highly creative theme.
+The total is a responsive and highly creative theme.
 If you have chosen Total for your WordPress website, then this tutorial will help you learn how you can turn your multilingual WordPress website using WPML.

 How to Install/Upload Total Theme